Puerto Rican Fiestas Patronales: Celebrating Culture and Community

 Festival de la Novilla

 The Festival de la Novilla, held in late January in San Sebastián, is a celebration like no other.
 The festival features live music, folkloric performances, artisan vendors, and amusement park rides.
-The highlight of the event is a parade where a cow adorned with flowers leads the procession through the town, depicting scenes of country life on elaborate floats.
+The highlight of the event is a parade where a cow adorned with flowers leads the through the town, depicting scenes of country life on elaborate floats.

 EventDetails